-- Act as a responsible and contributing community members and employee. - Consider the environmental, social and economic impacts of decisions. - Demonstrate creativity and innovation. - Utilize critical thinking to make sense of problems and persevere in solving them. - Model integrity, ethical leadership and effective management. - Use technology to enhance productivity increase collaboration and communicate effectively. - Work productively in teams while using cultural/global competence
+- Act as a responsible and contributing community members and employee. - Consider the environmental, social and economic impacts of decisions. - Demonstrate creativity and innovation. - Utilize critical thinking to make sense of problems and persevere in solving them. - Model integrity, ethical leadership and effective management. - Plan education and career paths aligned to personal goals. - Use technology to enhance productivity increase collaboration and communicate effectively. - Work productively in teams while using cultural/global competence